sdb-cloud-ops/monitoring/README.md

         scheme:: 'http',
         hostname:: 'gateway.%(namespace)s.svc' % $._config,
         username:: 'loki',
-        password:: 'password', //same password that was used for the loki username in the htpasswd file container_root_path:: '/var/lib/docker',
+        password:: 'loki', //same password that was used for the loki username in the htpasswd file container_root_path:: '/var/lib/docker',
       }],
     },